 - Single Perfect Pie Crust (1/2 of this recipe)

 - 1 Mutsu apple, cut into wedges

 - 1 tablespoon granulated natural cane sugar

 - Preheat the oven to 425º (220ºC).
 Line a sheet pan with parchment paper.

 - Divide the pie dough into three equal pieces.
 On a lightly floured surface, roll out each into a very thin circle (1/8 to 1/16 inch).

 - Place three pieces of apple in the center of one circle to form a triangle.
 You may need to cut one of the apples in half to fit properly.
+Sprinkle 1 teaspoon of sugar over the apples.
 Roll the pastry up, and over the apples, leaving the center uncovered.
 Repeat with the remaining apples and pastry.